• Skip to content

 Job descriptions must stay current to ensure optimal performance.

-This update results from a conversation between the manager and the employee about job responsibilities and comparing them to changing organizational strategies.
+Initiate a conversation between the manager and the employee about job responsibilities and compare them to changing organizational strategies.

-What may have been important a year ago may no longer be critical for achieving the mission today.
+You may quickly learn that what was important a year ago may no longer be critical for achieving the mission today.

 2. Observe what employees do every day.